15 University Graduate CV Examples [& Templates]

 • Want to get miles ahead of all other candidates?
 By using quantified metrics, demonstrate to potential employers that you’ve worked harder than the average graduate.

 • No matter what field you’re in, quantify the impact of your work.
-For example, take a look at Aria’s CV as a recent university graduate and notice how she doesn’t just list skills, but includes results such as “increased design accuracy by 16%” to demonstrate to hiring managers that her impact is measurable and that she’s prepared to advance her career as solidly as a well-constructed bridge.
+For example, take a look at Aria’s CV as a recent university graduate, where she not only lists her skills but also highlights results such as “increased design accuracy by 16%” to demonstrate to hiring managers that her impact is measurable and that she’s ready to advance her career as solidly as a well-constructed bridge.

 Criminal Justice University Graduate CV